WebRTC Leaks: What Are They and How Can I Prevent Them?

 Local IP address vs. public IP address

 A local IP address, also called a private IP address, is assigned to each device you use to connect to the internet.
 This allows your devices to talk to each other over your home network — but anyone not on your home network can’t communicate with your devices.
-Local IP addresses are traceable, but only by devices that are also on your home network.
+Local IP addresses are traceable, but only by devices on your home network.

 How to complete a WebRTC leak test